 - Participation in the project

-- Financial interest as defined by the IU Policy on Financial Conflicts of Interest in Research
+- Financial interest as defined by the IU Policy on Conflicts of Interest and Committment

 - Certain non-financial interests, including having supervision over the PI of the project or participating in a project that is in direct competition with the project